rsuhendra/linear-gradient-bbv/README.md

 \end{align}
 $$

-where $w_I, w_C$ are ipsilateral and contralateral weights, $v_0$ is a base speed, and $\gamma$ is Ornstein-Uhlenbeck colored noise, $h$ is sigmoid function that transforms each sensor input to $[0,1]$.
+where $s_L, s_R$ are temperatures at the left and right sensor, $w_I, w_C$ are ipsilateral and contralateral weights, $v_0$ is a base speed, and $\gamma$ is Ornstein-Uhlenbeck colored noise, $h$ is sigmoid function that transforms each sensor input to $[0,1]$.

 # Richard additions

 ## the derivative approximation
-Starting from this basic formulation, we designed a simple filter inspired by a firing-rate model, constructed by modifying a more detailed model of an adapting synapse.
+We designed a simple filter inspired by a firing-rate model, constructed by modifying a more detailed model of an adapting synapse.
 For the simplified model we assume an adaptation variable $p$ that evolves according to

 $$ \tau_p \frac{dp}{dt} = \frac{r_0}{r} - p $$

 where $r$ is the firing rate of the input, and the overall output signal is $d = d_0pr$.
 This adaptation model clearly needs modification at small input firing rates, but since here the input rate never becomes zero this detail can be safely ignored.
 This model possesses a number of properties that made it desirable for detecting changes in the input.
 In steady state (where we assume constant input $r$), $p = \frac{r_0}{r}$ and thus $d = pr = r_0 d_0$, which is independent of the input $r$.
 Since we will add an additional weight to this signal, we will take $r_0 = d_0 = 1$ without loss of generality.

 Another key property is the transient response of $d$ to a fast-changing input.
 If the input is a step-function from a smaller input $r_1$ to a larger input $r_2$, since the value of $p$ takes time $\tau_p$ to change appreciably, the immediate change in $g$ follows $\Delta g = p \Delta r = \frac{r_2-r_1}{r_1}$, i.e., the well-known Weber-Fechner law.

 In this example, we take the $r = \frac{h(s_L)+h(s_R)}{2}$, and use $d\rightarrow d-1$ to achieve the desired parity.